Dungeons & Dragons: Sources and influences

-Edition history
+Development history

 Dungeons & Dragons has gone through several revisions.
 Parallel versions and inconsistent naming practices can make it difficult to distinguish between the different editions.

 Original game

-The original Dungeons & Dragons, now referred to as OD&D, was a small box set of three booklets published in 1974.
-With a very limited production budget of only $2000—with only $100 budgeted for artwork—it was amateurish in production and assumed the player was familiar with wargaming.
+The original Dungeons & Dragons, now referred to as OD&D, is a small box set of three booklets published in 1974.
+With a very limited production budget of only $2000—with only $100 budgeted for artwork—it is amateurish in production and assumes the player is familiar with wargaming.
 Nevertheless, it grew rapidly in popularity, first among wargamers and then expanding to a more general audience of college and high school students.
-Roughly 1,000 copies of the game were sold in the first year followed by 3,000 in 1975, and many more in the following years.
+Roughly 1,000 copies of the game were sold in the first year, followed by 3,000 in 1975, and many more in the following years.
 This first set went through many printings and was supplemented with several official additions, such as the original Greyhawk and Blackmoor supplements (both 1975), as well as magazine articles in TSR's official publications and many fanzines.

 Two-pronged strategy

 In early 1977, TSR created the first element of a two-pronged strategy that would divide D&D for nearly two decades.
-A Dungeons & Dragons Basic Set boxed edition was introduced that cleaned up the presentation of the essential rules, made the system understandable to the general public, and was sold in a package that could be stocked in toy stores.
+A Dungeons & Dragons Basic Set boxed edition was introduced that cleaned up the presentation of the essential rules, makes the system understandable to the general public, and was sold in a package that could be stocked in toy stores.
 Later in 1977, the first part of Advanced Dungeons & Dragons (AD&D) was published, which brought together the various published rules, options and corrections, then expanded them into a definitive, unified game for hobbyist gamers.
 TSR marketed them as an introductory game for new players and a more complex game for experienced ones; the Basic Set directed players who exhausted the possibilities of that game to switch to the advanced rules.

-As a result of this parallel development, the basic game included many rules and concepts which contradicted comparable ones in AD&D. John Eric Holmes, the editor of the basic game, preferred a lighter tone with more room for personal improvisation.
+As a result of this parallel development, the basic game includes many rules and concepts which contradicted comparable ones in AD&D. John Eric Holmes, the editor of the basic game, preferred a lighter tone with more room for personal improvisation.
 AD&D, on the other hand, was designed to create a tighter, more structured game system than the loose framework of the original game.
 Between 1977 and 1979, three hardcover rulebooks, commonly referred to as the "core rulebooks", were released: the Player's Handbook (PHB), the Dungeon Master's Guide (DMG), and the Monster Manual (MM).
-Several supplementary books were published throughout the 1980s, notably Unearthed Arcana (1985) that included a large number of new rules.
+Several supplementary books were published throughout the 1980s, notably Unearthed Arcana (1985), which included a large number of new rules.
 Confusing matters further, the original D&D boxed set remained in publication until 1979, since it remained a healthy seller for TSR.